earthlingmusic/earthlingmusic.github.io/docs/_posts/2022-07-05-cloud-kinski-the-best-space-alien-band-on-planet-earth.md

 title:  "Cloud Kinski: The Best Space Alien Band on Planet Earth"
 author: hume
 categories: [ music ]
-image: assets/images/17.jpg
+image: assets/images/cloud-kinski-nanu.jpg
 tags: [featured]
 ---

 Cloud Kinski is the best space alien band on planet Earth.
 They just released their first album Nanu on all Earthling streaming platforms.
-Cloud Kinski recently played Fusion Festival in Europe to an packed audience at the Cloud Cuckoo stage, a full aeroplane hangar.
+Cloud Kinski recently played Fusion Festival in Europe to a packed audience at the Cloud Cuckoo stage, a full aeroplane hangar.
 30 Earthlings were eagerly assimilated during the show.

 Cloud Kinski are Real Space Aliens